 457(b) plans are offered by state and local governments, as well as select 503(c) non-profit companies.
 The investment options for 457(b) plans also include annuities and mutual fund investment options.3

-Much like the 403(b) plan, the annual contribution limit for 457(b) plans for 2021 is $19,500.3 If a plan participant is within three years of normal retirement age, they may also participate in additional catch-up contributions.3 Normal retirement age is defined as being between ages 65-67 years, but it can be as low as 62 years old with IRS approval.
+Much like the 403(b) plan, the annual contribution limit for 457(b) plans for 2022 is $20,500.3 If a plan participant is within three years of normal retirement age, they may also participate in additional catch-up contributions.3 Normal retirement age is defined as being between ages 65-67 years, but it can be as low as 62 years old with IRS approval.
+However, we know for first responders the normal retirement age is typically in their early 50s.
 Confirm with your employer what they consider normal retirement age to determine if you’re eligible for additional contributions.

 Your additional investment amounts can either be twice the annual limit, for a total annual contribution limit of $39,000, or the basic annual limit plus the amount of the basic limit not used in prior years.3 The latter option is only available if the participant is not using the 50 and over catch-up contributions.3